app-generator/app-generator/docs/source/about.rst

 About Us
 =====================

-.. title:: About Us - A short kickOff on why using AppSeed | App Generator
+.. title:: About Us - A short kickOff on why using App Generator
 .. meta::
     :description: Read more about our vision and the bussiness mission

-This page explains how to use **AppSeed**, an ``Open-Source App Generator`` that aims to help developers, students and Companies to code their digital product with speed via a bundle of services:
+This page explains how to use **App Generator**, an ``Open-Source Service`` that aims to help developers, students and Companies to code their digital product with speed via a bundle of services:

 - Download `digital products </product/>`__ (free & paid)
 - Generate Apps using CLI and the UI